How to Search for Collections

 Finding Aids and Other Collections

-The Library Company’s 550 linear feet of manuscripts are on deposit at the Historical Society of Pennsylvania.
-Access to the collection is available through the Library Company’s manuscript card catalog located at The Historical Society and through various printed finding aids.
-A collection guide and finding aids for the John A. McAllister Collection of Civil War Era Printed Ephemera, Graphics, and Manuscripts is now available online.
+The bulk of the Library Company’s 550 linear feet of manuscripts are on deposit at the Historical Society of Pennsylvania.
+Finding aids are available online in the Library Company of Philadelphia’s digital collections, as well as through the Philadelphia Area Archives Research Portal (PAARP).
 For more information, contact the Historical Society by phone at 215-732-6200, or by mail at 1300 Locust St., Philadelphia, PA 19107.

 The Library Company’s over 300 objects are described in a local database available onsite.
-Digital images of some of the Library’s most significant paintings and artifacts are available on the digital collections catalog under Art & Artifacts Collection.
+Digital images of some of the Library’s most significant paintings and artifacts are available in the Art & Artifacts Collection.
 A brochure entitled “Artwork on Display” is also available.
-For more information, contact Linda August at 215-546-3181, or by email at firstname.lastname@example.org.
+For more information, contact Linda August at 215-546-3181, or by email at email@example.com.